Hirska/secprog-oauth2/documentation/documentation.md

 This repository includes simple OAuth 2.0 server with authorization code flow.
 Application includes login page which asks permission from user to give third-party application access to specific scopes.
 Client must be registered to ask access, but currently dynamic client registration is not included.

 In this repository, Authorization code flow for OAuth is implemented.
 Flow is implemented for confidential clients with client secret and public clients with PKCE ([Proof Key for Code Exchange](https://oauth.net/2/pkce/)).
-Implemente flow is shown in diagram below.

-Currently dynamic client registration is not implemented as this repository as this repository is used only to illustrate authorization code flow.
-Dummy clients are added when server is started but clients could be added straight to database if needed.
+Client registration is required to get authorization code from user.
 When client is registered, following properties are required.

-- redirectUris.
+- *redirectUris*.
 These include all redirectUris that could be used when requesting authorization code for this client
-- confidential.
+- *isConfidential*.
 Is client confidential or not.
 This is used to determine if PKCE or client secret should be user
-- clientSecret.
-If client is confidential, client secret should be added
+- *clientName*

+Implemente flow is shown in diagram below.

 ![Authorization flow](Authorization_code.jpg)